For just about every industry, the use of a mobile device while on the job is commonplace. In fact, not using a device for work would almost seem odd.

 After a contract has been terminated or when an employee leaves the company, it may be necessary to remove the company’s private information from the employee’s device, which could prove to be difficult.
 A plan should be in place to prevent the potential misuse of information.

 In order to limit the potential risks that could come from the implementing of a BYOD program, a policy should be put in place beforehand, explaining the expected and acceptable use of personal devices in the workplace (in place of company provided ones).

-All in all, what we can take from this information is that a well thought out BYOD policy and properly enlightened employees are important in guaranteeing the success of the BYOD program.
+All in all, a well thought out BYOD policy and properly enlightened employees are important in guaranteeing the success of the program.